crypt0rr/kb/content/tools/framework/crackmapexec/cme-smb/index.md

-[*] masky                     Remotely dump domain user credentials via an ADCS and a KDC [*] met_inject                Downloads the Meterpreter stager and injects it into memory [*] ms17-010                  MS17-010, /!\ not tested oustide home lab [*] nanodump                  Get lsass dump using nanodump and parse the result with pypykatz [*] nopac                     Check if the DC is vulnerable to CVE-2021-42278 and CVE-2021-42287 to impersonate DA from standard domain user
+[*] masky                     Remotely dump domain user credentials via an ADCS and a KDC [*] met_inject                Downloads the Meterpreter stager and injects it into memory [*] ms17-010                  MS17-010, /!\ not tested oustide home lab [*] msol                      Dump MSOL cleartext password from the localDB on the Azure AD-Connect Server [*] nanodump                  Get lsass dump using nanodump and parse the result with pypykatz [*] nopac                     Check if the DC is vulnerable to CVE-2021-42278 and CVE-2021-42287 to impersonate DA from standard domain user
-[*] ntlmv1                    Detect if lmcompatibilitylevel on the target is set to 0 or 1 [*] petitpotam                Module to check if the DC is vulnerable to PetitPotam, credit to @topotam [*] procdump                  Get lsass dump using procdump64 and parse the result with pypykatz [*] rdp                       Enables/Disables RDP
+[*] ntdsutil                  Dump NTDS with ntdsutil [*] ntlmv1                    Detect if lmcompatibilitylevel on the target is set to 0 or 1 [*] petitpotam                Module to check if the DC is vulnerable to PetitPotam, credit to @topotam [*] printnightmare            Check if host vulnerable to printnightmare [*] procdump                  Get lsass dump using procdump64 and parse the result with pypykatz [*] rdcman                    Remotely dump Remote Desktop Connection Manager (sysinternals) credentials [*] rdp                       Enables/Disables RDP
-[*] runasppl                  Check if the registry value RunAsPPL is set or not [*] scuffy                    Creates and dumps an arbitrary .scf file with the icon property containing a UNC path to the declared SMB server against all writeable shares
+[*] reg-query                 Performs a registry query on the machine [*] runasppl                  Check if the registry value RunAsPPL is set or not [*] scuffy                    Creates and dumps an arbitrary .scf file with the icon property containing a UNC path to the declared SMB server against all writeable shares
 [*] shadowcoerce              Module to check if the target is vulnerable to ShadowCoerce, credit to @Shutdown and @topotam